 - Kirkland & Ellis International LLP

-Each year, students prepare a lecture on the project findings and experience, which they deliver to second years in the School of Law on their return.
+To conclude the project students prepare a lecture on their findings and experience, which they deliver to second year students in the School of Law on their return.
 They also produce a written report aimed at the legal profession and academia.